 I tasted The Botanist neat and with a tasting glass first.
 The second try was with a big piece of ice.
 Juniper, coriander, cinnamon are the ones to feel at first.
-Later on 22 botanicals show that one nose is not enough for this gin.
+Later on, 22 botanicals showed that one nose is not enough for this gin.
 Mint notes with a menthol feeling, citrus, lemon and white flowers are the dominant aromas.

-On palate, a round, easy drinkable, velvety feeling is existent.
+On the palate, a round, easy drinkable, velvety feeling is existent.
 The Botanist is totatlly refreshing when it is neat.
-Liqourice, juniper and lemonish tastes coat the mouth with an oily texture.
+Licorice, juniper and lemonish tastes coat the mouth with an oily texture.
 A long and spicy finish makes the last moment of this gin very joyful.

 I advice to sip it neat or with an ice.
 Using thyme is also strongly recommended.
 Though this gin is also powerful in cocktails.

 The Botanist was elected as ‘Fine Spirit of the year 2013-14’ by The Whisky Exchange.

 Progressive Is The Keyword !!